Hugh Watt: Later life and death

 Watt gave up his position with ACC when his term ended in June 1979, opting not to renew it for another triennium.
-His health began to decline rapidly soon after his retirement and he was admitted to Auckland's Greenlane Hospital in October 1979 for surgery to drain a fluid buildup around his lungs.
+His health began to decline rapidly soon after his retirement and he was admitted to Auckland's Green Lane Hospital in October 1979 for surgery to drain a fluid buildup around his lungs.
 In December 1979 he was made a life member of the Labour Party with party president Jim Anderton visiting Watt in hospital to bestow him with the award.

-Watt died on 4 February 1980 in Greenlane Hospital after a long illness, aged 67 years.
+Watt died on 4 February 1980 in Green Lane Hospital after a long illness, aged 67 years.
 He was survived by his wife, ex-wife and four children.
 His first wife Alice died in 1993 and his second wife Frances died in 2013.

 Honours and commemorations

 Hugh Watt Drive, a road running along the Onehunga waterfront in Auckland, was named to commemorate Watt.
 The Labour Party purchased a property on Grey Street in Onehunga which became the headquarters of the local Labour Party and named Hugh Watt Hall in his honour.
 The hall was managed by the Onehunga Labour Society which was later renamed the Hugh Watt Society also in his honour.